bernardo1024/Sanwaf/README.md

 	j{}		DESCRIPTION: 	Java, call java class for processing -The key value and the ServletRequest object is passed to the method -The method of the Java class must be static, with a string and a ServletRequest parameter that returns a boolean value For example:
 						public static boolean methodName(String s, ServletRequest request) return true for threat found, else false
 			FORMAT: 	j{fully_qualified_className.methodName()}

-### &lt;format&gt;&lt;/format&gt; Guide

-	A Sanwaf format is a mechanism used to ensure that data entering a system is formated to a specified format.
-	The sanwaf format has 3 special characters:
+  	(Format)
+    	f{}   		DESCRIPTION:  	The Format data type sets the element to use a Format -Three special characters are provided to be used in formats:
 					  # - represents a number
-	  A  - represents an Uppercase charater
+					  A - represents an Uppercase character
-	  a  - represents a lowercase charater
+					  a - represents an lowercase character
-	Use a combination of the characters to create formats.
+					  Use a combination of the special and non-special characters to create formats For example: if you want the end user to enter a telephone number formatted in a specific way: f{(###) ###-####}
-	For example:
-	  Telephone number: (###) ###-####
-	  Postal Code:      A#A #A#

-	the sanwaf format is best used in conjunction with sanwaf-ui where when specified, will automatically format the data entered into the proper format.
-See the sanwaf-ui guide for  implmention details.
+        		FORMAT:     	f{format-string}

 ## Sample code